-I was born on August 25, 1982 in southeastern Michigan, USA and it is where my family still resides.
-I currently live in the state of Colorado.
+I was born on August 25, 1982 near Detroit, Michigan, USA and it is where my family still resides.
+I currently live in the state of Utah.
 Climbing is a driving passion for my life.
 I have been fortunate to feel an innate connection to its practice from the beginning, and I have structured my life so that I can be dedicated to it.

 The first time that I ever climbed was in 1995, I was 12.
 It was at an outdoor summer camp somewhere in Colorado.
 My parents sent me there from our home in Michigan with a couple of my friends to hike, camp, raft, and climb.
 I remember touching the stone for the first time, being on the wall, and moving upwards.
 I didn’t understand what I was experiencing, but now, looking back through my memories, I can describe it.
 I wasn’t scared, I wanted each climb to go on forever, I did not want to come down.
 It just felt so natural.
 From that first day until 2000, I went climbing only a handful of times.
 In the Spring of 2000, I began climbing slightly more consistently with increasing frequency until the Spring of 2005, when I moved to the Red River Gorge in Kentucky to work at Miguel’s Pizza.
 From that point onward, climbing became my lifestyle.

 Before climbing, my life was consumed with alpine skiing and ski racing.
 I have skied since I was 2 ½ years old.
 I began racing at the age of 12, and when I was 16, I moved from Michigan to Salt Lake City, UT to attend Rowmark Ski Racing Academy.
 After that, I was recruited to ski race for the College of Idaho.
 I still ski frequently, both on and off piste.
 It is such a pleasure to be outside and in the mountains, and I experience a great sense of freedom and peace there.